Aquebogue, New York

 A flower-filled farm wagon sits beside open fields in Aquebogue, reflecting the agricultural charm and scenic countryside that define Long Island’s North Fork.
 File photo: Joe Trentacosti, licensed.

-Aquebogue is a small hamlet in the Town of Riverhead, located along Long Island’s North Fork in eastern Suffolk County.
-Positioned between Riverhead and Jamesport, the community is known for its agricultural roots, wineries, plant nurseries, and quieter rural setting.
-Aquebogue serves as part of the broader North Fork wine and farm region that attracts visitors looking for scenic drives, fresh produce, waterfront access, and a slower-paced side of Long Island.
+Aquebogue, New York is a small hamlet in the Town of Riverhead, located along Long Island’s North Fork in eastern Suffolk County.
+Positioned between Riverhead and Jamesport, the community is known for its agricultural roots, vineyards, plant nurseries, and quieter rural setting.
+Aquebogue is part of the broader North Fork farm-and-wine region that attracts visitors looking for scenic drives, fresh produce, waterfront access, and a slower-paced side of Long Island.

 Why Visit Aquebogue